Achievable logoAchievable logo

 Limitations

-Additionally, mutual funds cannot be sold short*.
+Additionally, mutual funds can’t be sold short*.

 **Selling short involves the sale of a borrowed security in an effort to bet against that security.
 We’ll learn more about this type of investment strategy in a future chapter.